DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck: Preliminaries

-However, estimating the mutual information between sequences is difficult due to the high dimensionality of the problem.
-In addition, the minimization of $I(\vs_{1:T}; \vo_{1:T} | \va^*_{1:T})$ can only be done directly in supervised settings where $\va^*_{1:T}$ are observed.
-One option is to use MIB which can reduce task-irrelevant information in the representations in unsupervised settings~\citep{federici2020learning}.
-The problem, however, is that MIB in its original form only considers a single observation and its representation and thus does not guarantee that the learned representations retain the important sequential structure of RL.
+However, estimating the mutual information between long sequences is difficult due to the high dimensionality of the problem.
+In addition, the minimization of $\gI(S_{1:T}; O_{1:T} | A^*_{1:T})$ can only be done directly in supervised settings where $A^*_{1:T}$ are observed.
+One option is to use MIB which can compress away task-irrelevant information in the representations in unsupervised settings~\citep{federici2020learning}.
+The problem, however, is that MIB in its original form only considers a single observation and thus does not guarantee that the learned representations retain the important temporal structure of RL.
 In the next section, we describe how we extend MIB to RL settings.

-\methodname learns robust representations that are predictive of future representations while discarding task-irrelevant information.
+\methodname learns robust representations that are predictive of future representations and discard task-irrelevant information.
 To learn such representations, we construct a new MIB objective that (i) reduces the problem of maximizing the mutual information between sequences of observations and representations to maximizing the mutual information between them at each timestep and (ii) quantifies the amount of task-irrelevant information in the representations in the multi-view setting.